Events & Activities

 Cranberry Peatlands Interpretive Trail

 The Cranberry Peatlands Interpretive Trail is located at the west end of Whitmore Road in Alberton.
 While the boardwalk is currently only partly complete, this little gem of a trail provides a unique natural experience and educational opportunity to all.
 The self-directed tour features a boardwalk complete with viewing pavilions and informational signage on the myriad flora and fauna which exist within the bog, which houses some provincially significant species.
-The project is spearheaded by cooperative efforts of the Rainy River Valley Field Naturalists
+The project is spearheaded by cooperative efforts of the Rainy River Field Naturalists

 and the Rainy Lake Conservancy